Do you feel the rats are winning the rat race?

 He takes his grandchildren and 10 of their friends to McDonalds for hamburgers and ice cream.
 McDonalds has long been known foster understanding across language barriers.

 Our Mayor, His Worship Naheed Nenshi, is an Ismaili Muslim.
-The first year's event was scheduled 2 days after he was elected.
+His first year in office the the event was scheduled 2 days after he was elected.
 Organizers were concerned that he might not attend, or if he did, extremists might show up with anti-Muslim signs and to shout angry slogans.

 I sat beside a PR colleague who had played a major role in his being elected.
 He shared that Mayor Nenshi was also nervous because he had no idea what to expect.